 Is the hump in the middle of a mattress going to go away or am I just stuck with this unsightly ridge?

 Most likely the hump will not go away.
-It is much more common that it may in fact begin to look worse as the mattress gets older.
-Many times unless excessive wear has taken place such ridges are not covered by the manufacturers warranty.
+It is much more common than it may, in fact, begin to look worse as the mattress gets older.
+Many times unless excessive wear has taken place such ridges are not covered by the manufacturers’ warranty.
 Be sure to contact the retail store you purchased your mattress from or mattress manufacturer if you believe your mattress is defective.

 Why didn’t my old mattress have this ridge in the middle?